PRATEEK-VERNEKAR/TRINIT_ByteBusters_ML/README.md

 - Contains Python code used to scrape tweets from Twitter.

 ## Documentation

+### SHAP Results
+- The SHAP(SHapley Additive exPlanations) for all 3 sub models of Model-2 with visual diagram

+### LIME Results
+- The LIME(Local interpretable model-agnostic explanations) for all 3 sub models of Model-2

 ### Architecture Design
 - PDF document detailing the architecture of the project.